 The leaves are turning and the morning air is crisp, so grab a sweater, pack the kids, and spend a few days experiencing Autumn Harvest on some very special farms.
 Whether you prefer hunting the perfect pumpkin, going for hayrides, or picking your own apples, here’s one thing we can all agree on: Exploring together is how memories are made.
 Here are some ideas for how you can enjoy the abundance of the season.

-Your first pumpkin stop should be at Peterson Sisters Pumpkin Patch where you can enjoy fresh baked pumpkin goods and a trip through the hay maze.
+Your first pumpkin stop should be at Peterson Sisters Pumpkin Patch, where you can enjoy fresh baked pumpkin goods and a trip through the hay maze.
 Originally the project of the sisters while they were in high school, they now operate this land with volunteers from the Future Farmers of America.
 They grow an assortment of pumpkins, including Giant Pumpkins – which aren’t for the faint of heart.
-Make sure you check their operating hours; the sisters’ pumpkin patch is only open Friday from 3:00pm to sunset and Saturday & Sunday from 10:00 am to sunset.
+Make sure you check their operating hours; the sisters’ pumpkin patch kicks off the season on September 29 and is only open Friday from 3:00pm to sunset and Saturday & Sunday from 10:00 am to sunset.

-Each year, the Moss family opens their farm to the public for the Fall Pumpkin Patch festival.
+Each year, TJ Farms and the Moss family opens their farm to the public for the Fall Pumpkin Patch, which opens on October 6 this year.
 Grab a wagon and take a stroll among the over 14 varieties of pumpkins in the pumpkin field.
 There are also hay rides, a hay bale obstacle course, and a country store with gourmet products available for purchase.
 The entire farm experience is enhanced with the opportunity to pet and feed the farm animals.

 Step back in time at the Patrick Ranch Autumn Fest.
 Every weekend in October the historic ranch offers house tours, pony cart and tractor rides, and plenty of pumpkins.
 The museum is dedicated to enhancing people’s understanding and appreciation of the community’s rich agricultural heritage.
 It is also a great place to bring a picnic!

-Butte County offers a variety of lodging options that welcome your kiddos and your fur babies, check options here.
+Butte County offers a variety of lodging options that welcome your kiddos and your fur babies.